Member of parliament: Empire of Japan

+Kazakhstan

+According to the jurisdiction of the Republic of Kazakhstan, the term deputy (депутат) is the main and widely used word to describe a member of parliament (парламент депутаты) as a whole, encompassing both the lower house Mäjilis and the upper house Senate.
+While senator is also used to interchangeably describe a member of the Senate, the word "deputy" is the inclusive and general term for all 120 members of the Parliament.

+The 98 deputies of the Mäjilis obtain their mandate through mixed-member majoritarian representation, with 29 deputies elected from single-member districts and 69 deputies from closed-list proportional representation.
+The Senate consists of 50 deputies, out of which 40 are indirectly elected by mäslihats (local assemblies), while the remaining 10 are appointed by the President and the Assembly of People.

 Lebanon

 The Parliament of Lebanon is the Lebanese national legislature.
 It is elected to a four-year term by universal adult suffrage in multi-member constituencies, apportioned among Lebanon's diverse Christian and Muslim denominations.
 Its major functions are to elect the president of the republic, to approve the government (although appointed by the president, the prime minister, along with the Cabinet, must retain the confidence of a majority in the Parliament), and to approve laws and expenditure.
 The name of a deputy in Arabic is Naeb (نائب).
 The plural of Naeb is Nuwab (نواب).

 Netherlands

-The parliament of the Netherlands is known as the Staten-Generaal, States General.
-It is bicameral, divided into two Kamers (English: chambers).
+The Parliament of the Netherlands is known as the Staten-Generaal, the States General.
+It is bicameral, divided into two kamers (English: chambers).
 The Senate is known in Dutch as the Eerste Kamer (First Chamber) and its members as senatoren, senators.
 The House of Representatives, known in Dutch as the Tweede Kamer (Second Chamber), is the most important one.
 The important debates take place here.
 Also, the Second Chamber can amend proposed laws and can propose laws itself.
 The Senate does not have these capabilities.
 Its function is a more technical reviewing of laws.
 It can only pass a law or reject it.
 Both chambers are in The Hague, which is the seat of parliament but not the official capital of the Netherlands, which is Amsterdam.

 The 150 members of the House of Representatives are elected by general elections every four years (or earlier if the government falls).
 The 75 members of the Senate are elected indirectly.
-The members of the 12 provincial parliaments and the councils of the three Caribbean special municipalities elect the senators.
+The members of the twelve provincial parliaments and the councils of the three Caribbean special municipalities elect the senators.
 The value of a vote of a member of a provincial parliament is weighted by the population of the province.
-Provincial parliaments, the states-provincial, are elected by general elections every four years; a new Senate is elected three months after the provincial elections.
+Provincial parliaments, the States Provincial, are elected by general elections every four years; a new Senate is elected three months after the provincial elections.